What Does a Podiatrist Do?

 Sports Injuries

-Your feet and ankles are used in a vast majority of the sports (and other physical activities) you and your loved ones enjoy.
+Your feet and ankles play crucial roles in the vast majority of sports and other physical activities that you and your loved ones enjoy.
 Since they are heavily used in such activities, the lower limbs have a greater risk for injury.
 We can help you overcome sports injuries and get back in the game at the earliest possible opportunity!

 Diabetic foot care and Non-Healing Wound Care.